silverstripe/silverstripe-lessons-v4/README.md

 ### The <% with %> block

 This file download works great, but we can clean up the template syntax a bit.
 There are multiple references to properties that we're getting by traversing the `$Brochure` object.
-We can remove all that dot-separated syntax by wrapping the whole thing in a scope block, known as `<% with %>`.
+We can remove all that dot-separated syntax by wrapping the whole thing in a scope altering block, known as `<% with %>`.

 ```html
     <% if $Brochure %>